tarnvaal/spacetraders/README.md

 ## ⚠️ Important Notes

 - The `.env` file containing your API token is excluded from version control
-- `config.ini` is also gitignored - use `config.ini.template` as a reference
 - Market data can become stale; probe ships periodically rescan for accuracy
 - Ships in transit cannot execute commands until arrival